osteele/osteele.com/docs/projects-data-format.md

 1. Choose a unique identifier (e.g., `os:project-name`)
 2. Add the project definition with at least the required properties
+3. Assign categories from the vocabulary, following the [placement rule](#placement-rule)
-3. Include any relevant optional properties
+4. Include any relevant optional properties
+5. Run `mise run check` — the category tests will tell you if the project has landed somewhere no page shows
-4. The project will automatically appear on the website (unless `os:includeInPortfolio` is false)
+6. The project will automatically appear on the website (unless `os:includeInPortfolio` is false)

 ## Best Practices